 Now, update your repository catalog, and install MediaTomb.

-sudo apt-get install mediatomb
+sudo apt-get update sudo apt-get install mediatomb

 Run MediaTomb from the command line.